 Following your intake, you will receive an email with one final assessment to complete (this will take 15-20 minutes).

 What if my child doesn’t have a diagnosis yet?

 We can help.
-If you suspect that your child may have autism, ADD, or ADHD, we can schedule an appointment with our diagnosing clinician to evaluate whether your child meets diagnostic criteria.
-If you suspect a disability other than these, we can refer you to an outside clinician who can evaluate your child.
+If you suspect that your child may have autism, ADD, or another disorder and would like a diagnostic evaluation, we can refer you to an outside clinician who can evaluate your child and with whom we can provide ongoing collaborative care.
 Depending on your individual funding source, a diagnosis may not be necessary to begin therapy.
-In these limited cases, we must first determine medical necessity and a Primary Care Physician may need to sign off on treatment to be eligible for coverage.
+In these cases, we will work together with your child’s primary care physician to first determine medical necessity and recommend treatment to be eligible for coverage.

 What should I expect when starting ABA services?